vladyslavkuliani/angular-movie-lab/README.md

 1. Implement a way for the user to mark a movie as "watched".
 Use the `ngStyle` or `ngClass` directive to strikethrough the text of the movie if it's been "watched".

-2. Give each movie in `$scope.moviesToWatch` an image.
+2. Give each movie in `vm.moviesToWatch` an image.
 Make a button in the view for the user to change the background.
-When the user clicks the button, set the app's background to a random movie image from `$scope.moviesToWatch`.
+When the user clicks the button, set the app's background to a random movie image from `vm.moviesToWatch`.
 Every time the user clicks the button, they should see a different background image.

 ## Submission